nuwanwre/ledgis-wallet-plugin/README.md

 ## Integration Guide for Web Apps and dApps

-This section shows how to authenticate and sign transactions using LEDGIS Wallet through dApp or Web App.
+This section shows how to authenticate and sign transactions using LEDGIS Wallet throughw dApp or Web App.

 1. Use ```npm``` or ```yarn``` to install the package.